Optimal Decision Rules Under Partial Identification: Empirical Application

 \subsection{Results}

 Figure \ref{fig:choice_mmr} plots $\delta^*(\boldsymbol Y)$, the probability of choosing the new policy computed by the minimax regret rule, against the Lipschitz constant $C$.
 When $C< 0.6$, the minimax regret rule is nonrandomized.
-It chooses the new policy in the no-cost scenario and maintains the status quo in the scenario where the policy cost is $0.137$.
+It chooses the new policy in the no-cost scenario and maintains the status quo in the scenario in which the policy cost is $0.137$.
 When $C\ge 0.6$, on the other hand, the minimax regret rule is randomized.
 The decisions become more mixed as $C$ increases.
 Given that the estimate of the lower bound on $C$ is 0.149, the minimax regret rule is nonrandomized when $C$ is less than four times the estimated lower bound.
 Under this reasonable range of $C$, the optimal decision is the same in each scenario.
-If the policy maker wants to be more conservative about the choice of $C$, they need to randomize their decisions.

-The above analysis considers the scenario where the policy cost is fixed at $0.137$.
-To examine the sensitivity of the result to the policy cost, I compute the maximum of the cost values under which the minimax regret rule chooses the new policy with probability one, reported in Figure \ref{fig:cost_cutoff_mmr}.
-If the policy cost is less than this value, it is optimal to choose the new policy; otherwise, it is optimal to maintain the status quo.
-The result shows that, when $C$ is above its lower bound 0.149, it is optimal to maintain the status quo as long as the policy cost is higher than $0.10$.